sukshasrinivasan-bits/ODT2026-ProjectManagementTemplate/README.md

 - integration?

 **Response:**
 `[We learned how to mainuplate, and scaffold these electronics in the way we wanted.
 We understoof the functionalities of each component and made it suit of needs best by manipulation.
 While coding, you understand what works and what doesn't.
 A trial and error method of understanding each element is mostly fun.
 We leanred how to work with elements we had never worked with before and how to code them to extrat maximum properties.
 We self-learnt how to create and call functions.
 We did try calling classes in the code, but we found that a bit redundant.
 But in hindsight, I think classes would have made the code a bit more sophisticated and organized.
-The fabricaton process was about combining multiple processes like laser cutting, drilling, acrylic mounting, and wo]`
+The fabricaton process was about combining multiple processes like laser cutting, drilling, acrylic mounting, and wood working to match what we had planned to do.
+Yes, we did run into difficulties here and there - but we figured a way out of the tension points given the workabilities and constraints of the materials we used.
+In reflection, we were present and weren't blind to the workings of the code and material integration.]`

 ## 19.3 Design Reflection
 What did you learn about: